umbraco/Umbraco.Community.Site.Resources/README.md

 | `url`         | Yes      | A direct link to your sample (e.g., GitHub repo, blog post, etc.).        |
 | `readme`      | No       | (Optional) Link to a markdown file with a more detailed explanation.      |

-You can contribute more than one sample: list your samples as an array of objects in your JSON file.
-Each object should follow the structure described above.

 **Example:**